learosema/boulders-slides/src/webgpu-differences.md

 ---
-title: WebGPU Differences
+title: WebGPU Key Take-Aways
 layout: slide
 variant: slide--centered
 ---
-- WebGPU state is no longer tied to a `canvas` rendering context,<br>but a `GPUDevice`
+- WebGPU state is no longer tied to a `canvas`, <br>but a `GPUDevice`
-- WebGPU is an abstraction layer, relying on DirectX or Metal,<br>WebGL is a thin layer over OpenGL
-- WebGPU is mostly stateless, WebGL is stateful.
+- modern API: WebGPU is mostly stateless
-- WebGPU Shaders are Rust-like, WebGL Shaders are C++-like.
+- Shaders are Rust-like, WebGL Shaders are C++-like.
-- WebGPU has Compute Shaders, WebGL has not.
-- WebGPU has Storage Buffers, WebGL has not.
-- WebGPU is more low-level than WebGL.
+- more low-level than WebGL, better performance
-- WebGPU addresses Uniforms and Attributes via Index, WebGL via Name.
+- Compute shaders